Mark Twain, perhaps the most renowned American humorist.

 At the end of this lesson, students will be able to:

-The EDSITEment reviewed People in THE WEST provides a short profile highlighting Twain's (i.e., Samuel Clemens) experiences out West.
+The EDSITEment-reviewed New Perspectives on the West provides a short profile highlighting Twain's (i.e., Samuel Clemens) experiences out West.
 The EDSITEment-reviewed Mark Twain in His Times website, which holds a wealth of material on Mark Twain, includes samples and reviews of his early days as a humorous lecturer in California.
 The selection Our Fellow Savages has the text of Twain's first lecture, an account of his visit to the Sandwich Islands (Hawaii), which he first performed in 1866.
 The Mark Twain on Stage page has 19th-century commentary on Twain's talents as what we might call a stand-up comedian today.

 Additional background information is available in the Curriculum Unit Overview.
 Even if teaching this lesson plan as a single lesson, the material listed in the Overview contains valuable contextual material.